MogwaiMomo/capstone/README.md

 NEXT: pre-process documents using best practices before gathering bigrams & trigrams: https://www.analyticsvidhya.com/blog/2015/10/6-practices-enhance-performance-text-classification-model/

-1. find and remove stopwords at the document level, not token level
+1. DONE -  find and remove stopwords at the document level, not token level

 Then get back to: